INOPOL

 The India-Norway cooperation project on capacity building for reducing plastic and chemical pollution in India (INOPOL) is a collaboration project between Indian and Norwegian institutions with the objective to build knowledge and capacity to reduce plastic and chemical pollution from major sources within industry, public sector, and civil society in India.
-The INOPOL project was led by the Norwegian Institute for Water Research (NIVA), in close collaboration with Mu Gamma Consultants Pvt.
-Ltd. (MGC), Central Institute of Petrochemicals Engineering and Technology (CIPET), The Energy and Resources Institute (TERI), SRM Institute of Science and Technology (SRMIST) and Toxics Link.
+The INOPOL project was led by the Norwegian Institute for Water Research (NIVA) with Mu Gamma Consultants Pvt.
+Ltd. (MGC) as India Lead, and Central Institute of Petrochemicals Engineering and Technology (CIPET), The Energy and Resources Institute (TERI), SRM Institute of Science and Technology (SRMIST) and Toxics Link as other collaborators.
 The project addressed the highly interlinked challenges of marine litter, microplastics and Persistent Organic Pollutants (POPs), with the overarching goals of enhancing capacity to reduce marine litter and microplastic pollution in Gujarat state and building capacity to reduce releases of plastic wastes and POPs in India by supporting the implementation of the Stockholm Convention (SC).

 Project Partners